Charlotte-Roemer/bat-migration-europe/Website/content/_index/content.md

 ___

+_30th of November 2021_

+Partners are encouraged anew to list their study sites and return the list to us by email by the end of the year.

+We now have access to the [IN2P3 data center](https://cc.in2p3.fr/en/) (French Centre of Scientific Research - CNRS) to host the data of the project!
+___

 _23rd of September 2021_

 Partners are encouraged to list their study sites and return the list to us by email.
 You can find more about how to [get involved here]({{< ref "/project/get-involved" >}} "Get involved").